samiprehn/winner_dinner/README.md

 1. Clone this repository
 2. Open `index.html` in any modern web browser
+3. Sign in with Google to access the app
-3. That's it!
+4. That's it!
 No build process needed.

-## Firebase Configuration

-The app uses Firebase Realtime Database for syncing votes between devices.
-The Firebase configuration is already set up and included in the HTML file.

 ## Privacy

 - Session data is stored in Firebase with a random session code
 - Only people with your session code can see your restaurant list
-- No personal information is collected
+- Google sign-in is used for authentication (name and profile photo are visible to session members)
 - Sessions persist so you can reuse them with the same group

 ## Tips